Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 All of these factors were folded into helping us whittle down which toothbrushes could hold their own in the arena and which were merely visiting for a souvenir, but the real test was still yet to come.

 To test the batteries we brought each toothbrush to a full charge, and then (quite painstakingly, I might add), sat there and pushed the button in two-minute increments for hours on end to see how many sessions each could handle before they finally gave up.

 A quick note on our testing rubric here: All of our scores have been rounded on a curve to account for power loss that might amount to you not getting the full cleaning ability out of the brush.
-For example, while the Oral-B Pro 6000 did technically keep running a little past the one hour mark (64 minutes in total), during those last couple of runs we weren’t really able to get enough power out of the brush to call it an “electric brushing session” as the battery continued to lose the rest of its juice.
+For example, while some models did technically keep running a little past the one hour mark, during those last couple of runs we weren’t really able to get enough power out of the brush to call it an “electric brushing session” as the battery continued to lose the rest of its juice.

-The Waterpik 7.0 on the other hand gave us full power right up until minute 93, which is not only a solid result on its own, but also means that maybe in better conditions you might be able to stretch it to 95 minutes.
+Other models, on the other hand, gave us full power well after an hour, which is not only a solid result on its own, but also means that maybe in better conditions you might be able to stretch it longer.
 The rounding system accounts for both these situations to give each type of brush (auto-cutoff vs. slow loss of power) an equal footing in the race.

 The last two tests involved the feature set of a toothbrush and how comfortable it felt in the hand, along with less obvious metrics like the number of extra brush heads you get in the package or what kind of charging case a brush might have.